JAgostoni/pgh-dot-net-remote-wiring/msiotwiring_1.md

 ### Basics / Getting Started

 Microsoft's Remote Wiring framework is an open source C++, Windows Runtime Component (winmd) available through NuGet or GitHub.
+The framework allows you to interact with a microcontroller over a serial (USB, Bluetooth, Network) connection.

 You can snag it a couple ways: